delta-io/website/README.md

 ```
 ---
-title: Converting from Parquet to Delta Lake
-description: This post shows how to convert a Parquet table to a Delta Lake.
+title: New features in the Python deltalake 0.12.0 release
+description: This post explains the new features in the Python deltalake 0.12.0 release
-thumbnail: ./thumbnail.png
+thumbnail: "./thumbnail.png"
-author: Matthew Powers
+author: ion-koutsouris
+publishedAt: 2023-10-22
 ---
 ```